 The Service maintains a strong commitment to the regional work of EETSA and officers from Norfolk contribute to the EETSA Food Group and the EETSA Agriculture Group with both groups being chaired by a Norfolk officer.
 Via quarterly meetings and regional Knowledge Hub groups, the Service aims to ensure that local food and feed enforcement activity is consistent with neighbouring authorities.

-The Service participates in the national Food Focus Group facilitated by ACTSO.
+The Service participates in the national Food Focus Group facilitated by ACTSO and the National Feed Panel.